Access to Healthcare

 Since late 2018 onwards, we have carried out the “Access to Public Welfare for Chronic Diseases Prevention and Treatment Programme” successively in areas including Chaotian District, Guangyuan City; Songpan County, Aba Zang Qiang Autonomous Prefecture; Jinkouhe District, Jiange and Pingwu Counties, Leshan City, Sichuan Province; Hunyuan, Guangling and Lingqiu Counties, Datong City, Shanxi Province; Dongxiang, Tianzhu, Linze, Shandan, Huining and Su’nan Counties, Gansu Province; Xianghai National Nature Reserve, Jilin Province; Macun District, Jiaozuo City, Henan Province; Huangshan District, Huangshan City, Anhui Province; Suining County, Hunan Province; Fenyi County, Jiangxi Province; Jiangshan City, Zhejiang Province; Chayu, Bomi, and Gerze Counties, Tibet Autonomous Region; Kashgar, Xinjiang Uygur Autonomous Region Baarin Left Banner and Togtoh County, Inner Mongolia Autonomous Region; and Ziyuan County, Guangxi Zhuang Autonomous Region.
 These are part of our efforts to benefit the public, protect the health of rural residents, revitalize rural areas, and build a beautiful and healthy China.

-As of the end of 2024, we had signed a total of 31 agreements on the “Access to Public Welfare for Chronic Diseases Prevention and Treatment Programme”, which covers 9 provinces and 4 autonomous regions, including 27 remote areas in need of aid, and benefiting 30,409 low-income patients with chronic diseases.
+As of the end of 2025, the “Access to Public Welfare for Chronic Diseases Prevention and Treatment Programme”, has covered 12 provinces and 4 autonomous regions, including 37 remote areas in need of aid, and benefiting 48,234 low-income patients with chronic diseases.

 Remote areas in need of help